make-all/tuya-local/README.md

 ### SmartPlugs/Wall sockets
 - Kogan Single Smartplug with Energy Monitoring
 - Kogan Single Smartplug with Energy Monitoring and USB charging
+- CBE Smart plug with advanced energy monitoring
+- Mirabella Genio Smart plug with USB
 - Grid Connect double outlet with Energy Monitoring, Master and Individual switches and Child Lock.
+- DIGOO DG-SP202 dual smartplug with energy monitoring and timers.
 - Grid Connect double outlet wall socket
-- Mirabella Genio Smart plug with USB
-- CBE Smart plug with advanced energy monitoring
+- Woox R4028/DIGOO DG-PS01 3 outlet + USB powerstrip with individual timers.
-- Other brands may work with the above configurations
+Other brands may work with the above configurations

 - Simple Switch - a switch only, can be a fallback for many other unsupported devices, to allow just power to be switched on/off.
+- Simple Switch with Timer - a single switch and timer, will probably work for a lot of smart switches that are not covered by the more advanced configs above.

 ### Covers
 - Simple Garage Door